briantruongg/2022-World-Population-Exploratory-Data-Analysis/README.md

 # world-population-dataset-exploration

-data exploration project in sql
+exploratory data analysis project done in sql on world population a smaller, more straightforward dataset that had been relatively clean when i began

-world population dataset from kaggle https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset
+world population dataset found on kaggle https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset